Beginner Tips for Starting Seeds

 Use Seed Starting Mix

 There are mixed results when you do an internet search for the best seed starting mix.
-I don’t have an opinion yet of whether you should use a potting mix designed for containers, soil with extra fertilizer or plain dirt out of your garden bed.
+I don’t have an opinion yet of whether you should use a potting mix designed for containers, soil with extra fertilizer or dirt out of your garden bed.
 For this year’s test, I used a bag of container gardening mix that I had bought early on during the winter for some other greenhouse plants.

 Label Label Label